Bash case statement in shell scripts

-In this Bash Tutorial, we shall learn the syntax and usage of Bash Case statement with example Bash Scripts.
+In this Bash Tutorial, we shall learn the syntax and usage of the Bash case statement with example Bash scripts.

 Syntax of Case statement in Bash Shell Scripting is as shown below :